 Steve: The best value for your money is the IKO product line.
-Reason being, is that all product lines are now essentially the same, the only difference being colour.
-Every manufacturer is selling fiberglass-asphalt 1-piece laminate shingles in the “architectural” style.
+Reason being is that all product lines are now essentially the same, the only difference being colour.
+Every manufacturer is selling fibreglass-asphalt 1-piece laminate shingles in the “architectural” style.

 When you use the entire IKO system, which includes synthetic roof deck covers, ice and water shield, hip, ridge, and starter shingles, IKO extends the full coverage period for another 5 years [to a total of 20 years full coverage, and 30 more years prorated].
 They are also the only company that includes shingle removal and disposal in addition to labour and materials during the full coverage period.